Skip to content

 Ages 9-11 (Upper Elementary)

 Developmental stage: Peer pressure increasing, noticing differences in possessions/experiences, social comparison.
 What they need: Deeper understanding of contentment, tools to combat comparison.
-How to teach: (1) Study Philippians 4:11-13: Paul learned contentment—it's a SKILL, (2) Social media limits: Delayed or limited access, discuss how feeds are curated (not reality), (3) Compare to past, not peers: 'We have more than 99% of people throughout history!,' (4) Celebrate God's provision: 'Look how God provided this week!,' (5) Service projects: Serve those with less—perspective shift.
+How to teach: (1) Study Philippians 4:11-13: Paul learned contentment, it's a SKILL, (2) Social media limits: Delayed or limited access, discuss how feeds are curated (not reality), (3) Compare to the past, not peers: 'We have more than 99% of people throughout history!,' (4) Celebrate God's provision: 'Look how God provided this week!,' (5) Service projects: Serve those with less, a perspective shift.

 3